wmfs/tymly/packages/statebox/README.md

 // STEP 1:
 // Register some 'module' resources (i.e. Javascript
-// functions) that state machines can then refer use
+// functions) that state machines can refer to...
 // -------------------------------------------------

 statebox.createModuleResource(